tonethar/IGME-330-Master/notes/text-4.md

 - Hints:
   - utilize the PENN part of speech tags from the page linked above
   - use [`RiTa.randomWord(pos)`](https://rednoise.org/rita/reference/RiTa/RiTa.randomWord/index.php) to get a random word of a particular part-of-speech
   - note that `randomWord('nnp')` always returns "chevrolet", and `randomWord('nnps')` returns an empty string.
-This is because the RiTa.js dictionary any other proper nouns in it, neither singular or plural - what to do about this?
+This is because the RiTa.js dictionary doesn not have any other proper nouns in it, neither singular or plural.
+What to do about this?
 We'll leave it up to you - choose one of the following:
     - don't replace proper nouns
     - replace proper nouns with a random word of any part-of-speech
     - replace proper nouns with a random regular (i.e. "common") noun